h2oai/wave/website/widgets/form/menu.md

 ## With icon

 Use the `icon` attribute when you want to inline an icon.
-This attribute is mutually exclusive with the `image` attribute.
+This attribute is mutually exclusive with the `image` and `label` attributes.

 ```py
 q.page['form'] = ui.form_card(